bvincent1/bvincent1.github.io/_drafts/2017-05-29-interview-cheat-sheet.md

 1. Initial call, where we'd discus myself and my various projects and a chance for me to ask some general questions.
 2. Email me a set of questions that I'd have to answer.
 They could be coding challenges, or just a programming quiz, or anything "whiteboard" ish.
 3. Meet up with a few of my (hopefully) future employers where we could discus my challenge and maybe even talk further about the company.

+Now hopefully this makes sense from a companies perspective.
+The main difference is probably the lack of direct whiteboard challenge.
+Thats mostly cause I think whiteboards are terrible places for writing code, but great places for planning models and services.
+So Ideally I'd make a small service as part of the challenge, and then during the in person portion we'd discus integrations, flaws, and design choices.

 Now obviously my preferences might be kinda specific, and I know I'm just a little snowflake.
 But I still think that I have some important feedback for interviewers out there, especially for those who interview junior level developers / engineers (like me).
 Obviously as we get further into our careers and gain experience things change a little, but for now lets ignore that.